osinkolu/FarmX/README.md

 ## Tutorial
 Tutorial on how to use the API is coming soon, however, it is a simple to use API.

+## Technologies

+1. Google Cloud Platform - Hosts deployment
+2. Google Colab - Trained the model
+3. Google Search - Helps with Top results on the label and more details regards curing.
+4. Google Translate - Helps return all data in selected language.
+5. Tensorflow by Google  - Finetuned model is the Efficientdet4 from the tensorflow hub.

 ## Support
 For API support, please reach out on [LinkedIn](https://www.linkedin.com/in/olufemi-victor-tolulope/) or [Twitter](https://twitter.com/Osinkoluolufemi).